 The Recycle Bin is a folder with a fancy icon where files and folders that you have deleted are stored.
 They have not been permanently removed from your hard drive(s), they were only "moved" to this special folder.
 To put it simply: the Recycle Bin is the place where the references towards your deleted files and folders are kept.
 Physically, on your hard disk, they occupy the same location.
-You just can’t use them or open them when they are in the Recycle Bin.
+You just can't use them or open them when they are in the Recycle Bin.
 Windows keeps track of where they came from, so you can "undelete" (restore) them if you want to.
-Each partition on a hard drive has a Recycle Bin, but the fun thing is all the files you delete appear in this one folder with the Recycle Bin icon on your desktop.
+Each partition of your hard drive has a Recycle Bin, but the fun thing is all the files you delete appear in this one folder with the Recycle Bin icon on your Desktop.

-By default, you find the Recycle Bin in the left top corner of your desktop, looking like in the image below.
+By default, you find the Recycle Bin in the left top corner of your Desktop, looking like in the image below.

 How to Delete Files and Folders